Please read first:

 - e-mail: [email protected]

 How To Get From Athens To Piraeus Ferry Port To Catch the Ferry To Santorini

 The Piraeus ferry port is located very close to the center of Athens and all the well-known hotels in the city, and luckily it’s super simple to reach there.

-If you are in downtown Athens, you can easily access the Piraeus Ferry port via train (green line).
+If you are in downtown Athens, you can easily access the Piraeus Ferry port via train (green or blue line).